How Much Are You Worth? Pricing as a Freelance Composer

 Working for Free?

-When you are starting out, It’s the old chicken and egg problem.
+When you are starting out, it’s the old chicken and egg problem.
 How do you win the job without experience and how do you get the experience if you can’t get the job.

-How to: Pricing as a Freelancer
+How to: Pricing as a Freelance Composer

 I tend to price the project, rather than using a day rate.
 However, I use a day rate as a metric to gauge whether or not I’m earning what I feel I’m worth.
 So if it will take me one day and I think I’m worth £500 per day, the project costs £500.